kinfra/kinfra-logging/README.md

 ## Basic usage

-In order to log messages, one should define a `Logger`:  // todo: questionable
+In order to log messages, one should define a `Logger`:
 ```kotlin
 val logger = Logger.currentClass()
 ```
 This way, a `Logger` will be obtained from the default `LoggerFactory`.
-The logger will be tied to the class declaring this property.
+The logger will be named corresponding to the class or file declaring this property.

 There is a `Logger.log(level: LogLevel, error: Throwable? = null, messageBuilder: () -> String)` method that can be used for logging messages: